 Some folk will insist on perfection.
 There are situations where perfection is desirable.
 For the most part, amateur radio QSOs aren't among them.
 'Good enough' is all that's needed.
 Aim to be at least 'good enough', then move along.

 It is possible contests are, for some people, a good way to develop operating skill, because they involve contacts with limited content in a simple pattern, so they should be contacts that are relatively easy to follow and complete.
 However, they also have accuracy requirements, which may add pressure to the situation, and effectively out-weigh any benefits the relatively simple exchanges might have introduced.
-A few CW contests make a point of having a "QRS corral", but much CW contest traffic is conducted at high speed, often with much narrower spacing between stations than is normal outside contest time, which makes it hard to follow.
-I suspect trying to take part in CW contests will not be much help to folk who're learning Morse unless they are already familiar with (and enjoy) contests using other modes.
+Most contest entrants are going to be trying to work at a speed that gives them the best rate of contacts, so they'll usually be working at quite high speeds, and stations may be crammed closer together than usual, too.
+All that will make the Morse harder to keep up with.
+A few CW contests make a point of having a "QRS corral" which may give less confident operators a chance to participate, but many don't, so, unless you're working from somewhere that'll give participants a rare bonus of some sort (for which they'll be prepared to slow down a lot), I suspect trying to take part in CW contests will not be much help to folk who're learning Morse.
+Folk who are already familiar with (and enjoy) contests using other modes may find they make good listening practice, though.

 There are folk who seem to believe that compulsory Morse Code testing was what kept Morse Code alive, that it should never have been dropped from the licensing requirements, and that it should be re-instated forthwith.
 They'll drop "bring back code tests" comments into all sorts of places, and they often seem to look down their noses at "No Code Hams" (by which they seem to mean anyone who hasn't had to pass a Morse test to get their licence), even when those folk are trying to learn Morse Code.
 It doesn't seem to occur to them that at least some of the folk learning Morse Code these days would not be learning it if Morse Code testing was still a compulsory part of the licensing process, nor that the dropping of compulsory code testing means that anyone who is trying to learn Morse Code these days is doing so because thay want to learn Morse Code, not because they have to.